-As of 2015-16, new club members (those who joined or transferred from another club during the current Rotary year) are not included in participation requirements for club banners (except for the 100% Paul Harris Fellow Banner).
+As of 2015-16, new club members (those who joined or transferred from another club during the current Rotary year) are not included in participation requirements for club banners (except for the 100% Paul Harris Fellow Club banner).
 However, new members' contributions will be used for per capita calculations.

-Banner recipients listed in the Club Foundation Banner Report may fluctuate throughout the Rotary year due to changes in membership and additional or redistributed contributions.
+Banner recipients listed in the Club Foundation Banner Report (available to club and district Foundation leaders on My Rotary or Rotary Club Central) may fluctuate throughout the Rotary year due to changes in membership and additional or redistributed contributions.
 Leaders can use the report to determine whether your club will qualify for the annual recognition banners listed below.
 Final banner certification is processed by The Rotary Foundation following the close of the Rotary year on 30 June.
 Club banners earned for the previous year are shipped to the current district governor in October or November.
 Request the District Foundation Banner Report at rotarysupportcenter@rotary.org.

-100% Foundation Giving
+100% Foundation Giving Club

-This banner is awarded to clubs that achieve an average of \$100 in per capita giving and 100 percent participation, with every dues-paying member contributing at least \$25 to any or all of the following during the Rotary year: Annual Fund, PolioPlus Fund, approved global grants, or Endowment Fund.
+This banner is awarded to clubs that achieve an average of \$100 in per capita giving and 100% participation, with every dues-paying member contributing at least \$25 to any or all of the following during the Rotary year: Annual Fund, PolioPlus Fund, approved global grants, or Endowment Fund.